-6.34 At Lyng Church of England Primary all staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+6.34 At the Academy all staff are aware that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 We understand that children can be victims of domestic abuse, and this can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
-We are aware of the Norfolk Integrated Domestic Abuse Service (NIDAS) and signpost victims to the service.
+We are aware of the Norfolk Integrated Domestic Abuse Service (NIDAS)/Suffolk Support and advice and signpost victims to the service.